 In addition, the William R. Leisher Memorial Fellowship for Research and Treatment of Modern Paintings is a three-year appointment that offers the opportunity to focus on the acquisition, study, and cataloguing of art materials and the treatment of modern paintings.

 Candidates should be graduates of a recognized training program or have equivalent training.
 They should have no more than five years of work experience and a proven record of research and writing ability.
 Candidates must possess English-language skills.
 Finalists who are not United States citizens must provide proof of their own healthcare coverage during the fellowship period.
 Applications are accepted until mid-February; finalists are notified by April for a fall start date.

 Conservation departments that are accepting fellowship applicants are listed below in the "Current Announcements" section.
 Please download the fellowship overview that contains pertinent details including application deadlines.
 Fellowship candidates will need to prepare the following materials in English when a position is open for recruitment: transcripts of both undergraduate and graduate courses of academic study; a curriculum vitae including basic biographical information, current and permanent addresses and telephone numbers; a brief statement of interest and intent in applying for the fellowship; offprints of any publications or lectures; two supporting letters of recommendation from conservation professionals familiar with the candidate's work; and one letter of personal reference.

-Inquiries should be mailed to:
+Inquiries should be emailed to: